ValerieRivasBio/cancer-dashboard/README.md

-# cancer-dashboard
-A Flask-based web app to visualize cancer clinical data
 # Cancer Dashboard

 This project is a Flask-based web application that visualizes demographic and clinical cancer data from TCGA and cBioPortal.